viclang/IntervalSets/README.md

 # Intervals
-The record Interval<T> will make it easy to deal with https://en.wikipedia.org/wiki/Interval_(mathematics).
-If you have a validity period you no longer need to figure out the exact business logic.
+The Interval<T> will make it easy to deal with https://en.wikipedia.org/wiki/Interval_(mathematics).

 The interval supports Closed, ClosedOpen, OpenClosed and Open intervalTypes.
 ```mermaid